 There are many ways to mitigate risk.
 There is not much that can be done about an aging population.
 If we don’t have enough children to support each new generation of retirees, any social security program based on a direct transfer of income from workers to retirees will fail.
-With private programs on the other hand, government could guarantee a minimal level of income, and could pay for that minimum by taxing the retirement benefits of those who do best, to fund those who do poorly.
+With private programs, on the other hand, government could guarantee a minimal level of income, and could pay for that minimum by taxing the retirement benefits of those who do particularly well.

 Many Americans believe that we have a hybrid Social Security program, in which each generation pays a portion of its income into a giant pool of Federal Savings Bonds, from which guaranteed benefits are then paid in retirement.
 That is, unfortunately, not how it works.

 Franklin Delano Roosevelt signed the Social Security Act into law on August 14th, 1935, in the midst of the Great Depression.
 At the time, government taxed less than 5% of GDP, with a top marginal rate of 75%.
 Roosevelt had a real problem on his hands: he wanted to spend limitless amounts of money on his New Deal, and there were not enough rich people to pay for it, even with a top tax rate of 75%.
 Roosevelt could not raise taxes on the poor or middle class in the middle of a depression, so what was he do to?